Truffle98/GameProject/README.md

 # GameProject
-Github for the game that we are developing
+Github for the game that we are developing.